beucismis/dotfiles/README.md

 # dotfiles

-This repository contains the configuration files and scripts that I use in my [Arch Linux](https://archlinux.org) daily working environment.
+This repository contains the configuration files and scripts that I use daily working environment.

 <details>
   <summary>Tools</summary>